SiaFoundation/siad/doc/api/index.html.md

 **downloadrootjobqueuesize** | int
 The size of the worker's download by root job queue

+**downloadsnapshotjobqueuesize** | int
+The size of the worker's download snapshot job queue

+**uploadsnapshotjobqueuesize** | int
+The size of the worker's upload snapshot job queue

 **maintenanceoncooldown** | boolean
 Indicates if the worker is on maintenance cooldown